Introduction

 Is Atlantis suitable for small teams or enterprise teams?

 Atlantis is ideal for small to medium teams that want GitOps-driven Terraform automation and are comfortable managing a self-hosted solution.
-Enterprise teams may prefer SaaS alternatives like env zero or Terraform Cloud, which offer higher scalability, advanced governance, multi-cloud support, and lower operational burden.
+For a full breakdown of alternatives, migration steps, and enterprise governance tradeoffs, see Best Atlantis Alternative in 2026: env zero vs Atlantis Compared.

 .webp)